NedKe/HCPP-1/README.md

 ---

 ### Test work
-- Checked the sign up form in homepage and application form in page certificate so that all the validations work.
-Also controled the links to terms and conditions and confirmation page after submission open in a new tab.
+- Checked the signup form on the homepage and the application form on the page certificate and confirmed all the validations work.
+Also controlled the links to terms and conditions and confirmation page after submission open in a new tab.
-- Checked that all the external links open in new tab.
+- Checked that all the external links open in a new tab.
-- checked that the site works properly in safari and google chrome.
+- Checked that the site works properly in safari and google chrome.
-- Used Chrome DevTools to check out the HTML and its related properties in CSS to improve my code and CSS.
+- I used Chrome DevTools to check out the HTML and its related properties in CSS to improve my code and CSS.
 Using DevTools I also checked different screen sizes to make the webpage responsive.
-Later I checked the website on real GlaxyS9, iphone11, desktop screen and 13-inch macbookpro screen.
-In addition I used console and fixed couple of errors related to placeholder that I set for date and time input.
-The placeholder is simply unnecessary for date and time input by removing it the error in console disappears.
+- I also checked the website on real GlaxyS9, iphone11, desktop screen, and 13-inch MacBook Pro screen.
+- I used the console in DevTools to find out errors, there was no error detected there.
 - The contrast checker (https://webaim.org/resources/contrastchecker/) was used to make sure that the contrast between foreground and background passes the criteria for visually impaired individuals.
 ---
 ### Bugs
 #### Reseolved issues